 Coating the surface of the bottom crust will create a barrier to prevent sogginess.
 Adding a layer of corn syrup or a slightly beaten egg white before pouring in the filling will form a seal between the pie dough and the filling and will help make the crust crisp and flaky.

 Use a Cookie Sheet

 Putting the pie that is ready for the oven on a hot cookie sheet helps liquefy the solid layers of fat in the pastry so the dough will become impermeable to the liquid in the pie filling.
 Before you start assembling the pie, put a cookie sheet in the oven.
 Remove the cookie sheet from the oven (don’t forget an oven mitt—it will be very hot!) and set the pie on it.
 Then bake as usual.

 The bottom crust has to be sturdier than the top crust, so a little extra added heft is a good idea.
 Roll the bottom crust slightly thicker than the top crust, which should prevent the filling's moisture from seeping through the entire layer of dough.

 Add a Layer

-Sprinkle dried bread crumbs or crushed cornflakes, or other types of cereal, on the bottom crust before filling and baking in the oven.
-This creates a barrier between the filling and the dough.
+You can create a barrier between the filling and the dough by adding an ingredient that won't change the flavor of the pie.
+Sprinkle dried breadcrumbs or crushed cornflakes, or other types of cereal, on the bottom crust before filling and baking in the oven.
+This will prevent the filling from turning the crust soggy.

-If the recipe calls for adding the filling while it's hot, don't let the filling cool before you add it to the crust.
-The hot filling will help set the crust before it even goes into the oven, reducing sogginess.
+A hot filling will help set the crust before it even goes into the oven, reducing sogginess.
+So, if the recipe calls for adding the filling while it's hot, don't let the filling cool before you add it to the crust.